 It is essential to know which API is at risk.
 The problem begins with the developer’s priority lists.
 The developers tend to think straight and focus on a particular service.
 The front ends and back ends are nowadays linked to various components and frameworks.
-However, the hackers are intelligent and creative and always find a way to exploit the systems and perform their nefarious activities.
+However, hackers are intelligent and creative and always find a way to exploit the systems and perform their nefarious activities.
 To ensure mobile app API security, developers need to map the more vulnerable API points.
 They must focus more on the Mobile app API security than the functionality and the agility of the system.

-According to a University of Virginia study, even after the developers followed the acceptable programming practices, they still delivered insecure applications.
+According to a University of Virginia study, even after the developers followed acceptable programming practices, they still delivered insecure applications.
 The study revealed that a total of 68%-86% of the applications had top-level security vulnerabilities.
 The attackers can exploit these vulnerabilities and steal the data.
-The developers should leverage DevOps when allocating the resources.
+The developers should leverage DevOps when allocating resources.

 Protecting backend data

-Organizations spend a lot of time and resources securing the front-end data, but still, the hackers find a way of breaking into the system.
+Organizations spend a lot of time and resources securing the front-end data, but still, hackers find a way of breaking into the system.
 Organizations should secure their backend too.
 It is always essential to have two-point security.
 Defenses must follow the first line of defense in protecting the client in the application’s backend.
 If the measures miss the cyber security miss a cybercriminal on one point, it can still prevent the hacker from stealing any confidential information.
-Securing only the client-side can prove fatal in the end.
+Securing only the client side can prove fatal in the end.

 Investing in penetration testing

 Mobile app API security threats can be uncovered easily before they happen through penetration testing.
 However, penetration testing costs time and money, but the investment can be worth it in the long run.
-Because APIs are helping businesses develop a dynamic and profitable application, investing in their penetration testing should be at the top of the investments list.
+Because APIs are helping businesses develop dynamic and profitable applications, investing in their penetration testing should be at the top of the investments list.
 Mobile app API security vulnerability can expose a business to losses and legal penalties if compromised by the attackers.
-Compared to APIs’ profits into a business, penetration testing uses a little fraction of the income.
+Compared to APIs’ profits in a business, penetration testing uses a little fraction of the income.
 Additionally, the risks and exposure that an API can cause when exploited can cripple the business.
 Therefore, investing in Penetration testing is a wise choice.

 Be wise when working with standards

-To make the implementations easy and improve mobile app API security, vendors have put a lot of effort.
+To make the implementations easy and improve mobile app API security, vendors have put in a lot of effort.
 However, the results from these efforts are not always positive.
 One such implementation is OAuth.
 It is designed to give the customers secure but restricted access to a system’s resources without sharing user credentials.
 However, if you use OAuth the wrong way, you can end up exposing your clients and allowing the attackers to steal their credentials.